 Summary:

 The David City Public Schools district in Nebraska consists of 3 schools: 2 elementary schools (David City Elementary School and Bellwood Elementary School) and 1 high school (David City Secondary School).
-The district's schools have shown a mix of strengths and challenges, with some standout academic performance and areas for improvement.
+The district serves a mix of urban and rural communities, with a significant percentage of students eligible for free or reduced-price lunch.

 Thank you for your feedback!